- Apply nowThe program starts 2 times a year

 Holland has a large population of international students so you won’t feel alone.
 In fact, 1 in 10 students is an international student.
-At Arnhem Business School it’s even 1 in 2 students.
+At The International School of Business (ISB) it’s even 1 in 2 students.
 Why do so many international students come here?
 Because Holland has excellent, affordable higher education.
 It also has a thriving economy (18th in the world) so there are plenty of job opportunities.
 What’s more, the Dutch are open-minded and almost everyone speaks English.

 Discover the city of Arnhem